Observe the ancient ball game of Kemari, in this annual festival to the gods

-Every 4th day of January, Shimogamo Shrine practices this Shinji, also known as a festival to the gods.
-Kemari is recorded in old documents going back to Heian period (794 to 1185) stating that the game was brought to Japan from China and was played by Japanese nobles eventually spreading out to other classes.
-The game disappeared during the Meiji restoration period (1868 to 1912) until around 1903 when it was returned due to the creation of Kemari Preservation Society.
+Every 4th of January, Shimogamo Shrine practices this Shinji, festival to the gods.
+Kemari is recorded in ancient documents going back to the Heian period (794 to 1185), stating that the game was brought to Japan from China and was played by Japanese nobles eventually spreading out to other classes.
+The game disappeared during the Meiji restoration (1868 to 1912) until around 1903, when it was returned due to the creation of the Kemari Preservation Society.

 The Ball and Costumes of Kemari

-Kemari is played with “mari,” a ball made out of deer`s skin.
-The material is the same as one used in the original days.
-The ball is kicked around by the players, and it is said to weight around 150 grams.
-Do check out the wonderful outfits worn by the players.
-You can see a glimpse of history as the game is played in these colorful outfits which consists Eboshi Caps, Suikan jackets, and Hakama trousers.
+Kemari is played with “mari,” a ball made out of deer skin.
+The material is the same as that used in ancient times.
+The ball gets kicked around by players, and it is said to weigh around 150 grams.
+Do check out the wonderful outfits worn by the players as well.
+You can get a glimpse of history as players play the colorful outfits of Eboshi Caps, Suikan jackets, and Hakama trousers.

-The 2013 game was joined by a commentator of a sports channel from Brazil for a special report in relations to the World Cup held on the same year.
+The 2013 game was joined by a commentator from a Brazilian sports channel for a special report related to the Soccer World Cup held in the same year.
 A Weight Lifting World Champion has also made a surprise appearance in a game of Kemari in the past too.
 The annual games of Kemari really feel like they’re an energetic kick off to a new year.